flimflam-austin/hugo-cms-test/site/content/quick_reads/20180211-18-02-08-louboutin/index.md

       and went into exile, she left behind at least **1,200** pairs of shoes.
     _key: card-5-5017fb50-ab2e-4a2c-8650-9dc23555c741
   - order: 5
     body: "> “I don’t wear my heels in the shower or when I sleep a\x13 and I wear my little tennis shoes when I do my treadmill a\x13 but when I go out, of course I will.
-That’s my look and that’s how I’m always gonna be.”  \n  \n  \n  \nDolly Parton on rumor she wears heels in the shower (Guardian, 2011)"
+That’s my look and that’s how I’m always gonna be.”  \n  \nDolly Parton on rumor she wears heels in the shower (Guardian, 2011)"
     _key: card-6-a3a1cbb4-c3d8-4ff7-9bf2-142db3148d56
   - order: 6
     body: '[view sources](https://smarthernews.com/18-02-08-louboutin/)'